 My mother’s matrilineal ancestors

-I also took a look into my mother’s matrilineal line, my own for that matter.
-For as long as I’ve been working on my family tree, I could see that this maternal line stopped at Elizabeth Hill, my 5th great-grandmother who was born in Yorkshire in 1776 or earlier.
+I also took a look into my mother’s matrilineal ancestors, my own for that matter.
+For as long as I’ve been working on my family tree, I could see that this line stopped at Elizabeth Hill, my 5th great-grandmother who was born in Yorkshire in 1776 or earlier.

 Her father’s name, Robert, was known because he was listed on her marriage record.
 That’s all that was in my tree or that for anyone else’s tree that I could see.
 Upon inspection of the records, it was also clear that Robert Hill was a yeoman.
 A little bit of Googling showed that this family was from a very small village and that there only appeared to be one Robert Hill, yeoman, at the time.